SkylarScaling/56913-automation/README.md

 > python version = 3.6.8 (default, Mar 18 2021, 08:58:41) [GCC 8.4.1 20200928 (Red Hat 8.4.1-1)]
 > ```

-The utilites in the list below are also required, but can be installed automatically by executing the Ansible playbook listed below, once Ansible is installed.
+The utilities in the list below are also required, but can be installed automatically by executing the Ansible playbook listed below, once Ansible is installed.

 - [OpenShift CLI](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html) Installed
 - [Python Modules](https://docs.python.org/3/installing/index.html):